Chr0nyx/prosim-Diffraction-Simulator/README.md

 ## Improvements

-Feel free to fork, criticize or improve this project.
+Feel free to fork, criticize, rewrite, improve or alter this project.